-CHEM 325 (3-1-5) Physical Chemistry Laboratory: Laboratory investigations involving the determination of enthalpies, equilibrium constants, molecular mass, electromotive force, entropy, reaction rates and activation parameters, solution phenomena, conductance, and the gathering and quantitative interpretation of spectra.
+CHEM 325 (3-1-5) Physical Chemistry Laboratory: Laboratory investigations involving the determination of enthalpies, equilibrium constants, molecular mass, electromotive force, entropy, reaction rates and

-Prerequisite: CHEM 313 or CHEM 314
+Prerequisite: CHEM 313 Or CHEM 314

 CHEM 330 (3-3-0) Principles of Inorganic Chemistry: A focus on trends of inorganic reactions, structure, and properties of the elements and their compounds in relation to their position in the periodic table.
 Students will be able to rationalize and interpret most inorganic properties using qualitative models that are based on quantum mechanics, such as the properties of atomic orbitals and their use to form molecular orbitals.
 Modern organometallic compounds will be introduced, and the environmental impact of inorganic chemistry will be discussed.
 This course will consist of lecture and discussion sessions.